About the Londoner Golf Club

 THE LONDONER WAY

-• We will always try and find the most equitable solution to a challenge e.g., when reaching a ruling conclusion or deciding on eligibility for a competition.
+- We always try and find the most equitable solution to a challenge e.g., when reaching a ruling conclusion or deciding on eligibility for a competition.

 Order of Precedence of rules (Highest to Lowest)